 While acupuncture is often associated with pain control, in the hands of a well-trained practitioner it has much broader applications.
 Acupuncture can be effective as the only treatment used, or as the support for other medical treatment forms in many medical and surgical disorders.
 The World Health Organization recognizes the use of acupuncture in the treatment of a wide range of medical problems, including:

-hyperacidity, spastic colon, constipation, IBS, diarrhea, etc….
+hyperacidity, acid reflux, spastic colon, constipation, IBS, and diarrhea.

 Acupuncture is particularly useful in resolving physical problems related to tension, stress and psychosomatic disorders.